 Observability (Prometheus, Grafana, Loki, Tempo)

-This cluster includes a standard observability stack for metrics, logs, and traces.
+This cluster includes a standard observability stack for metrics, logs, traces, dashboards, and alerting.

-- Prometheus Stack (Prometheus + Alerting components + Grafana)
+- Prometheus Stack (Prometheus + Alertmanager + Grafana)

 - Loki (logs)